Make Your Own Custom Walkway with Reusable Concrete Forms

-Laying conventional stone or brick pathways can be work intensive and time consuming.
+Laying conventional stone or brick pathways can be work-intensive and time-consuming.
 There is, however, an appealing alternative.

 Reusable Plastic Form is the Key

-Quikrete’s Walkmaker system features a reusable two foot by two foot plastic form or mold that can be set in place, filled with concrete and then lifted off leaving nicely shaped stones or bricks.
+Quikrete’s Walkmaker system features a reusable two-foot by two-foot plastic form or mold that can be set in place, filled with concrete, and then lifted off leaving nicely shaped stones or bricks.
 The form is then rotated a quarter turn, placed next to the previously made section and the process repeated.
 The rotation allows the sections to seamlessly interlock with one another creates a random look (important for the stone patterns).

 To make things simple, Quikrete has designed the system so that one 80-lb bag of concrete fills one form.
-The company recommends its fiber reinforced concrete mixture which minimizes shrinkage cracking and improves impact resistance.
+The company recommends its fiber-reinforced concrete mixture which minimizes shrinkage cracking and improves impact resistance.
 A project can be done in its entirety or a few bags at a time depending on the time available.

 Preparation is Surprisingly Simple

-Surface preparation for a molded concrete walkway like this is minimal – just remove sod, debris and protruding rocks.
+Surface preparation for a molded concrete walkway like this is minimal – just remove sod, debris, and protruding rocks.
 The individual stones or bricks created using Walkmaker follow the natural contours of the ground.

 Color is Quick and Easy

-Quikrete also makes line of liquid cement colors that can be added directly to the mixing water to create a wide range of hues and tones.
+Quikrete also makes a line of liquid cement colors that can be added directly to the mixing water to create a wide range of hues and tones.